-In this article, we’ll show you top 10 remarketing best practices to skyrocket your conversions and boost your revenue.
+In this article, we’ll show you the top Google Ads remarketing best practices to skyrocket your conversions and boost your ad revenue.

 - Google Analytics Best Practices

-In this section, you’ll find tips to increase the engagement of your remarketing campaigns with your Google Analytics account.
+In this section, you’ll find tips to increase the engagement of your remarketing campaigns using your Google Analytics account.

-It is highly recommended to use UTM parameters to better track your ad campaigns in Google Analytics.
-UTM parameters, also known as UTM codes are little snippets of text added to the end of your URL for better tracking in Google Analytics.
+It’s highly recommended to use UTM parameters to better track your ad campaigns in Google Analytics.
+UTM parameters, also known as UTM codes, are little snippets of text added to the end of your URL for better tracking in Google Analytics.